 Do I actually need to submit a Self Assessment?

-You probably will need to submit a Self Assessment if you’re employed and paid through the PAYE system if you also:
+You’ll probably need to submit a Self Assessment, even though you’re employed and pay tax through the PAYE system, if you also:

-• Have extra sources of income such as from self-employment or property
+- Have extra sources of income such as from self-employment, a side-hustle, dividends, or property

 Where do I include PAYE income on my Self Assessment form?